steviegt6/steviegt6.github.io/README.md

-# Stevie's Webite - steviegt6.github.io
+# Stevie's Website - steviegt6.github.op

-A website made with GitHub!
-Basic project I'm learning. :shrug:
+Hi, all!
+I'm Stevie, and you're looking at the GitHub page (most likely) for my website!
+Hope you enjoy.
+It's not much, but I tried, I guess.

-### im not good at anything please dont hate me thanks
+### imnotverygoodatthingspleasedontkillmethanks